 Typing speed should not hinder the writing process but should optimize productivity and communication.
-While keyboarding is not taught directly in any ES courses, students will have many opportunities to practice as it is an important input device for writing.
-It is expected that students, in upper elementary, whose typing speed is impacting their productivity make time to practice at home to improve speed and accuracy.
+While keyboarding is not taught directly in any MS courses, students will have many opportunities to practice as it is an important input device for writing.
+It is expected that students whose typing speed is impacting their productivity make time to practice at home to improve speed and accuracy.
 A variety of web based and Google Chrome apps are available to practice and improve typing speed.

-- To test your typing speed, take a three minute typing test on typingtest.com
+- To test your typing speed, take a one or three minute typing test on typingtest.com

 What type of laptops are the students issued with?